ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 Here, we can see that AUC and PPV peaks but NPV doesn’t.
-We could add more features to
+We could add more features to try and peak out NPV but sometimes it is what it.

 ### Choose the best model

-We will pick the best performing model based on AUC metric as our final model and fit it
+We will pick the best performing model based on AUC metric as our final model and fit it.

 ``` r
 best_auc <-